Skip to footer content

 using IronPdf.Signing;

-PdfDocument securePdf = PdfDocument.FromFile("contract.pdf");
+PdfDocument contract = PdfDocument.FromFile("contracts/service-agreement.pdf");

-var signature = new PdfSignature("certificate.pfx", "password")
+var signature = new PdfSignature("certs/company.pfx", "cert-password")

 {